nikolaihg/nikolaihg/README.md

-I have Bachelor's student in Information Science at the University of Bergen, with a strong interest in backend development, databases, and software architecture.
+I have a Bachelor in Information Science at the University of Bergen, with a strong interest in backend development, databases, and software architecture.
 Currently working as a technician at UiB and volunteering at Stiftelsen Hulen.

 ---